 The Derry Aires formed in 1994 as part of a Saint Patrick's Day show.
 Amidst all the serious traditional Irish musicians, there were few singers and none that wanted to perform the songs most requested by the audiences of the time.
 The true Irish schmaltzy songs like Danny Boy and Galway Bay.
 Following their initial performances, they found themselves in high demand for,not only their Irish repertoire, but their tight harmonies and irreverent humor.
 Over nearly 20 years and several personnel changes, they have retained their original charm and added a myriad of styles to their show, ranging from Contemporary to Celtic, Blues to Jazz.
 But all of it with a dash of humor.

-Originally a trio, Originally a trio, this cult phenomenon has become an amorphous performance ensemble that expands to quintet status whenever they can.
-Comprised of Terri Mayeur, Robin Basset, Erin Ingle, Nancy Steely, and Peggy Monaghan bring a huge diversity of styles to their recordings and shows.
+Originally a trio, this cult phenomenon has become an amorphous performance ensemble of solo artists that likes to expand to quintet status whenever enough of them are in town.
+Comprised of Terri Mayeur, Robin Basset, Erin Ingle, Nancy Steely, and Peggy Monaghan, or any combination thereof, they bring a huge diversity of styles to their recordings and shows.

 Though essentially an a Capella ensemble, you just never know what these women will do on stage.
 Their shows feature a mix of instruments from kazoos and penny whistle to guitar and piano.
 Their fine musicianship, humor and gracious classiness have made The Derry Aire a much anticipated highlight of many Anchorage productions.
 Fellow musician Robin Hopper calls them "Stellar."
 Their 2000 release, Cheek to Cheek met with rave reviews as has their 2006 release, Built for Comfort.
 Their most recent release, Frozen Assets, is a not to be missed collection of gorgeous holiday tunes.